from-static/.github/profile/README.md

 ---

-Built on GitHub Pages, static enables the creation of basic microsites, targeting a variety of use cases.

 ## How it Works

-Using a `static.json` file, our GitHub Action automatically deploys a static, single-page application based on the `type`.
+Using a `static.json` file, our GitHub Action automatically deploys a static, single-page application to GitHub Pages based on your configuration.

-Under the hood, we translate your `static.json` to a fully functional microsite built on Next.js.
+Our first-class applications translate your `static.json` to a fully functional microsite built on Next.js.

 Start with our minimum required configuration, then rely on the automatic deployments based on changes to your `static.json` file to enhance functionality.